5 tips to get most out of your Ayurveda therapy

 There are 3 ways to look at openness.

-2. Please feel free to discuss with the practitioner any health issues, negative emotions or feelings that you may be experiencing.
+2. Please feel free to discuss / disclose with the practitioner any health issues, negative emotions or feelings that you may be experiencing.
 100% confidentiality is assured.
 Ayurveda believes that unresolved, dominant emotions and feelings get stored in various organs, causing imbalances.
 If practitioner is made aware of any such issues or emotions, he may use some techniques like Marma therapy or change oils or massage strokes to help release of such emotions and correct imbalances.

 However, in some cases, during the brief consult prior to treatment, even if you have booked a particular treatment, the practitioner may advise a different treatment most suitable to you.
 Please be open to such suggestions/recommendations.
 Beyond offering better value for your money, it is practitioner’s responsibility to inform you the most suitable therapy in your best interest.
 You can take your time to read the therapy information on website, ask questions and then consent for the recommended therapy if you wish so.